hytechclub/web-102/Week08/StudentDesc.md

 # Function Parameters
-Learn how to use _parameters_ to make JavaScript functions even more powerful!
+Learn how to use _parameters_ to make JavaScript functions even more powerful.
+Start by completing the [warm-up quiz](WarmUp.md).
+Then, review the PowerPoint presentation below, and complete the [Dice Roller Follow-Along](DiceRollerFollowAlong.md) activity.
+After that, work on the [Individual Exercise](IndividualInstructions.md).
+Beyond that, there is an additional challenge as well.

 ## Warm-Up Activity
 - [Quiz](WarmUp.md)